-- What do you each need to do to meet your career goals, both now and in the future?
+- What do you each need to meet your career goals, both now and in the future?

-None of your answers should be set in stone as circumstances can change at any time.
-As such, consider discussing potential issues that could throw you off, such as:
+Your answers don’t need to be set in stone as circumstances can change at any time.
+However, consider discussing potential circumstances that could affect your life plans, such as:

-- What will happen if one of you loses a job or is laid off.
+- What you will do if one of you loses your job

-- How you will navigate a drastic career change.
+- How you will navigate drastic career changes

-- When any career goals or expectations became a problem for your relationship.
+- What career goals or expectations may become a problem for your relationship

 What Are Your Hopes for Your Homestead?

-If you aren’t living together already, chances are that you plan to after you’re married.
-With living together comes more than just the decision of where you will live, but how long you will live there.
-Ask each other questions that can help you to get a feel for each other’s housing plans, such as:
+If you aren’t already living together, you probably plan to after you’re married.
+Living together comes more than just deciding where you will live, but how long you will live there.
+Ask each other questions that can help you understand each other’s housing plans, such as:

-- What kind of house do we want to buy and how much are we willing to spend?
+- What kind of house do you want to buy and how much are you willing to spend?

-- Do you want to buy a house, or rent?
-What is the timeline?
+- Do you want to buy a house or rent?